bonndan/release-manager/README.md

 ### Semantic Version Generator

-ReleaseManager only allows semantic version without prefixes.
-See (Semantic versioning)[http://semver.org]
+ReleaseManager only allows semantic versions without prefixes.
+See (Semantic versioning)[http://semver.org].
+The release version can be increased by:

+* major
+* minor
+* patch
+* build number

 ### Version persister

 Class is charged of saving/retrieving the version number

 * vcs-tag: Save the version as a VCS tag
 * changelog: Save the version in the changelog file
+* composer: uses the version from the composer file

 ### Prerequisite actions